PiBrewing/cbpi4-pt100x/README.md

 - Changelog:

-	- 09.04.21 (0.0.8): Fix in offset handling in case value is not None but empty
+	- 14.04.21 (0.0.8): Adaption for properties (updated dataclass.py in cbpi)

-	- 04.04.21 (0.0.7): Some small fixes in case values out of valid range are reported from sensor
+	- 09.04.21 (0.0.7): Fix in offset handling in case value is not None but empty

 	- 15.03.21 (0.0.6): Change to supprt cbpi >= 4.0.0.31